I’ve run this theory before. But the evidence keeps mounting up.

 bunched fist and a glass in the other, glances up at her and then stares at her as if transfixed.
 We close up on his face and then move into flashback.
 Basically, the whole series is what passes through Constantine’s mind in the two seconds it takes him to respond to the girl asking him for a light.

-We’ve seen the uses of the Houses of Secrets and Mysteries, we’ve seen Superman and Wonder Woman getting it together, w’ve seen a man from the future changing his own past (Booster Gold in the Dan DiDio/Geoff Johns Justice League International Annual), we’ve even seen one destroyed future in Swamp Thing/Animal Man’s Rotworld.
+We’ve seen the uses of the Houses of Secrets and Mysteries, we’ve seen Superman and Wonder Woman getting it together with a prediction that this will lead to bad things, we’ve seen member of the Legion Of Super-Heroes trapped in our present unable to time-travel back, we’ve seen a man from the future changing his own past (Booster Gold in the Dan DiDio/Geoff Johns Justice League International Annual), we’ve even seen one destroyed future in Swamp Thing/Animal Man’s Rotworld.

 But John Constantine, at the centre of the Twilight Of The Superheroes story, is getting his own comic in the New 52.
 Originally, Twilight Of The Superheroes was intended to spin Constantine off into his own book.

 Joining the dots by dots by dots by dots…